 where $\mathcal C$ denotes a non-convex cone where only two elements $0,1$ exist, i.e., $\mathcal C=\{0,1\}^{3N(N-1)T}$.
 To simplify the notations, define the vector $y=(x_1,u_1,x_2,u_2,\dotsm,x_N,u_N,c)\in\mathbb R^{(m+n+3N-3)TN}$, and the sets $\mathcal Y_1$ and $\mathcal Y_2$ as

 \begin{remark} To realize the parallel computation, we separate the independent constraints and the coupling constraints in the multi-agent system by defining two sets $\mathcal Y_1$ and $\mathcal Y_2$.
-The set $\mathcal Y_1$ contains only the constraint belonging to the individual agent, while the set $\mathcal Y_2$ contains only the coupling constraints. \end{remark} To denote the optimization problem in a compact form, we define the function $f_i$ as
+The set $\mathcal Y_1$ contains only the constraint belonging to the individual agent, while the set $\mathcal Y_2$ contains only the coupling constraints.
+And it is straightforward to see that the sub-problem subject to $\mathcal Y_1$ can be calculated in a parallel manner, since each agent is independent in this sub-problem. \end{remark} To denote the optimization problem in a compact form and convert it to a separatable problem, we define the function $f_i$ as